Pennsylvania Inheritance Tax

 The following inheritors pay no inheritance tax:

-• The surviving spouse of the deceased person
+• the surviving spouse of the deceased person

-• Charitable organizations and government entities.
+• charitable organizations and government entities.

 Most Other Close Family Members Pay 4.5% Inheritance Tax, but Siblings Pay 12%

-• The deceased person's parents and grandparents
+• parents and grandparents, and

 However, siblings who are related by blood (including half-brothers and sisters) or adoption pay a notably higher tax rate of 12%.
+(72 Pa.
+Stat. § 9116 (2024).)

 Everyone Else Pays 15%

 All other inheritors pay a tax rate of 15%.
-This includes aunts, uncles, nieces, nephews, cousins, brother-in-laws, sister-in-laws, friends, and anyone else who does not fall into a category with a lower rate.
+This includes aunts, uncles, nieces, nephews, cousins, brothers-in-law, sisters-in-law, friends, and anyone else who doesn't fall into a category with a lower rate.
+(72 Pa.
+Stat. § 9116 (2024).)

 Example: Annabel left $100,000 to various family members and friends when she died.
 She left $40,000 to her husband Tom, $30,000 to her son Gabriel, $20,000 to her sister Claire, and $10,000 to her nephew Allen.
 The inheritance tax affects her loved ones as follows: